jesusalgon/CS50-Search/README.md

 ## License
 All the images and designs belogns to Google.
 This is a project with academic purposes, not commercial ones.

+## About me
+Want to contact me?
+You can visit my [LikedIn](https://www.linkedin.com/in/jesusalgon/) profile.